keajs/kea/README.md

 }
 ```

+Then when the logic grows too big, you may extract it from your components and give it a new home in `logic.js` files.

-Also add Sagas and they will be started and terminated together with your component!
-Each instance of the component runs their own sagas!
+Inline kea also supports Sagas.
+They will be started and terminated together with your component!
+Each instance of your component runs its own sagas!

 ```jsx
 import { kea } from 'kea'